Resource records contain information about a domain zone.

 An AAAA-record is used to map hostnames to an IPv6 address of the host.
 Enter the IP-address.

 This record is generated automatically when creating a domain zone in DNSmanager and contains its description.
-You cannot create or delete this record.
+You cannot create or delete this record using the panel.

 An NS-record delegates a domain zone to use the given authoritative name servers.
 It can contain several servers, including the master one.
-Enter the Domains of the DNS-server.
+Enter the Domain of the DNS-server.

 An MX-record maps a domain name to a list of message transfer agents for that domain and its priority.
 The MX-record is used for mail routing.
 Enter the Domain — a subdomain of the domain zone which is a mail gateway.
 Priority — enter a figure.
 The larger value means the lower priority.